mazzalab/pyntacle/README.md

 ### 1.1:
-New Graph Plotting tool: Pyntacle-Ink
+New Graph Plotting tool: PyntacleInk
-- Pyntacle-Ink is a web-based, javascript-based visualizer based on the [sigmajs](http://sigmajs.org/) library.
+- PyntacleInk is a web-based, javascript-based visualizer based on the [sigmajs](http://sigmajs.org/) library.
 It is designed to integrate with Pyntacle command-line library and replaces the igraph-based plotter.
 - Graphical plots will be now be produced in a html file within the pyntacle results directory, containing detailed summarization of each Pyntacle run performed on the input file.
 This file is updated at each run, making graphical